 That’s probably one reason why Cousart did not think twice to relocate in 2017.

-Before taking on what he considers the best job in the world, he was a golf coach of De La Salle Zobel, a golf referee and tournament organizer aside from running a restaurant business.
+Before taking on what he considers the best job in the world, he was a golf coach at De La Salle Zobel, a golf referee, and a tournament organizer aside from running a restaurant business.